cloudposse/docs/content/reference/stacks.md

 ## Terraform Workspace Names

-`atmos` and accompanying terraform automation modules like [terraform-spacelift-cloud-infrastructure-automation](https://github.com/cloudposse/terraform-spacelift-cloud-infrastructure-automation) will automatically create terraform [workspaces](https://www.terraform.io/docs/language/state/workspaces.html) when managing components.
+In `atmos` and the accompanying terraform automation modules like [terraform-spacelift-cloud-infrastructure-automation](https://github.com/cloudposse/terraform-spacelift-cloud-infrastructure-automation) the terraform [workspaces](https://www.terraform.io/docs/language/state/workspaces.html) will be automatically created when managing components.
 These workspaces derive their names from the stack name and the component name in question following this pattern: `$env-$stage-$component`.
 The result is workspace names like `ue2-dev-eks` or `uw2-prod-mq-broker`.

 # Stack Schema